Envek/rubyworld-keep-it-ruby/slides.md

 </v-clicks>

 <!--
 But which one to choose for an application written in Ruby?
-Should it be one written in Ruby?
+Should it be one written in the same language?
 But if it is a dedicated service, does it matter?
 Maybe it is better to choose the one that is the most easy to use from a Ruby app?
 -->

 ---